dervalp/cosyJS/README.md

 };
 ```

-This page structure defines the placeholder you want in our page.
-This will allows you to place your component in the page.
+The page structure defines the placeholders you want to add in your page.

-You could use cosy without a grid CSS but cosy assumes you are, and let you define the size of the Column your want.
+You could use cosy without a CSS grid but cosy assumes you are using one, and let you define the size of the Column you want.

 ##The Page